Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Sensing Node: The Captor Node

-To carry out this work, Alphasense electrochemical gas sensors were used.
-Specifically, we use OX-B431 O$_3$ sensors \cite{datasheetO3}, NO2-B43F NO$_2$ sensors \cite{datasheetNO2}, and NO-B4 NO sensors \cite{datasheetNO}.
-The B4 sensor family, designed for use in urban air fixed site networks, is a 4-electrode (working, reference, counter and auxiliary) electrochemical sensor with very low parts per billion (ppb) detection levels.
-Each sensor is provided with an individual sensor board (ISB) \cite{datasheetISB} that requires 3.5 to 6.4 stable DC supply with a consumption around one milliamp.
-To measure a pollutant, the ISB sends two raw values to a 10-bit ADC: the working electrode (WE) is the reduction or oxidation site of the chosen gas species, and the auxiliary electrode (AE) is used to correct for zero current changes \cite{mead2013}.
-The final raw signal is obtained by subtracting the raw working and auxiliary values produced by the ADC, S=WE-AE, or by feeding both parameter values, WE and AE, to the machine learning algorithm as separate features.
-The O$_3$ sensor is a special case, since the working electrode measures O$_3$ and NO$_2$ simultaneously.
+To carry out this work, Alphasense electrochemical gas sensors have been used.
+Specifically, we have used OX-B431 O$_3$ sensors \cite{datasheetO3}, NO2-B43F NO$_2$ sensors \cite{datasheetNO2}, and NO-B4 NO sensors \cite{datasheetNO}.
+Although other technologies exist, electrochemical sensors are an inexpensive sensing technology that is widely used for air pollution in today's low-cost sensor monitoring networks \cite{mead2013, de2018calibrating, nowack2021machine, mijling2018field, sahu2021robust}.
+The B4 sensor family, designed for use in urban air fixed-site networks, is a 4-electrode (working, reference, counter, and auxiliary) electrochemical sensor with very low parts per billion (ppb) detection levels.
+Each sensor is provided with an individual sensor board \cite{datasheetISB} that requires 3.5 V to 6.4 V stable direct current supply with a consumption around 1 mA.
+To measure a pollutant, the individual sensor board sends two raw values to a 10-bit analog-to-digital converter: the working electrode (WE) is the reduction or oxidation site of the chosen gas species, and the auxiliary electrode (AE) is used to correct for zero current changes \cite{mead2013}.
+The final raw signal is obtained by subtracting the raw working and auxiliary values produced by the analog-to-digital converter, $\mathrm{S}~{=}\,\mathrm{WE}-\mathrm{AE}$, or by feeding both parameter values, WE and AE, to the machine learning algorithm as separate features.
+The O$_3$ sensor is a special case since the working electrode measures O$_3$ and NO$_2$ simultaneously.
 This means that to obtain O$_3$ it is necessary to use a pair of OX-B431 O$_3$ and NO2-B43F NO$_2$ sensors.
-Furthermore, it should be noted that the manufacturer of these sensors indicates that they have a response time T$_r$ of less than 80 seconds for O$_3$ and NO$_2$ \cite{datasheetO3}\cite{datasheetNO2} and 45 seconds for NO \cite{datasheetNO}.
-This is important for the implementation of strategies that minimize the duty cycle of the sensing subsystem, since it is necessary, for example, to wait at least 80 seconds for O$_3$ and NO$_2$ before obtaining valid measurements from the sensors.
+Furthermore, it should be noted that the manufacturer of these sensors indicates that they have a response time $\mathrm{T_r}$ of less than 80~s for O$_3$ and NO$_2$ \cite{datasheetO3,datasheetNO2} and 45 s for NO \cite{datasheetNO}.
+This is important for the implementation of strategies that minimize the duty cycle of the sensing subsystem, since it is necessary, for example, to wait for at least 80 s for O$_3$ and NO$_2$ before obtaining valid measurements from the sensors if the sensing boards are switched off.
+Other sensors may have a response time in the order of milliseconds, which is negligible in the case of duty cycles of higher orders of magnitude.